 In confined riverine systems, the width of the valley across which the system can migrate without encountering a hillside, terrace, man-made levee, or urban development is less than twice the average bankfull width of the channel.
-A channel can also be considered confined by artificial levees and urban development if the average distance across the channel at bankfull is more than half the distance between the levees or more than half the width of the unurbanized lands that border the stream course.
-This assumes that the channel would not be allowed to migrate past the levees or into the urban development, or that levee breaches will be repaired.
+Confined riverine systems are typically found in the lower order, higher gradient upper reaches of watersheds, or in constrained urban systems.